zcy1024/WalrusDevnetHackathon/README.md

 pnpm run dev
 ```

-In the worst case, the reset of `Sui testnet` makes the published `Sui Object` invalid, so please publish it yourself and update the relevant information in `frontend/src/components/ids.ts` before use.
+In the worst case, the reset of `Sui testnet` makes the published `Sui Object` invalid, so please publish it yourself and update the relevant information in `frontend/src/components/ids.ts` before use.<br>
+At the same time, the static resources (pictures) of the NFT collection are obtained from `Walrus`.
+If it becomes invalid, please enter `ran_dir_shoot_game/sources/nft.move` to change the related content.

 # Game rules